HESEB - Helmholtz-SESAME Beamline in the soft X-ray regime

 User support, cooperation development, Seed Projects / Teaming

-To secure a large and sustainable request for scientific use of the soft X-rays from the Helmholtz SESAME beamline, dedicated workshops and schools (in collaboration with HERCULES) will be offered in order to build up a strong user community in the SESAME region in the medium and long term.
-This workpackage would include several months of training or research stays of future SESAME users at adequate synchrotron radiation sources and research centres in Germany.
-SESAME users will be able to apply for grants for such research stays.
-The education activities will be coordinated with the EU project OPEN SESAME.
+To secure a large and sustainable request for scientific use of the soft X-rays from the Helmholtz SESAME beamline, dedicated workshops and schools are being offered in order to build up a strong user community in the SESAME region in the medium and long term.
+In addition, grants for several months of training or research stays of future SESAME users at adequate synchrotron radiation sources and research centres in Germany will be offered.